AyushKat2001/Microservices_AWS/README.md

 # System Architecture Overview
 This project is a microservices-based video-to-audio conversion platform.
 Users can upload videos, which are then converted to MP3 audio files and made available for download.
 Notifications are sent upon completion.
+The entire microservices architecture is deployed on an AWS EKS (Elastic Kubernetes Service) Cluster for scalability and orchestration.

 ![pic](ProjectArchitecture.png)